davadams97/rust-wc-cli/README.md

 # rust-wc-cli

+## Description
-Quick Rust based CLI command
+Quick Rust based CLI command that is meant to mimic the output from the "wc" command.

+## Motivation
+This small project is meant for me to get my hands on Rust and experiment with the language.